Lily Lavorato

 [RESIDENCIES/AWARDS/DEVELOPMENT]

-(upcoming): Group Residency at Scottish Sculpture Workshop, Lumsden, Scotland
+(current): Group Residency at Scottish Sculpture Workshop, Lumsden, Scotland

 (current): A-N Artist Bursary